-To understand the different kinds of evaluation gestures let us consider a hypothetical scenario in which you are taking part in a study where you have to listen to a presentation.
+In body language, the various gestures involving touching one’s chin signify the evaluation of the situation.
+To understand the different evaluation gestures, let’s consider a hypothetical scenario where you are taking part in a study and you have to listen to a presentation.

 Since the context has already been provided, you’ll understand the meaning of different evaluation gestures in an easy way.
 As the presentation progresses, your emotional state will change and so will your gestures.

 So, here you are, listening to this man who’s delivering a presentation on economics.
 As you start to listen to this guy, you realize that he has something important to say.
 Maybe it was the way he opened his talk.